 “That watertight bulkhead did not seem like the kind of thing that was opened and closed at the drop of a fuckin’ hat,” said Shakes.
 “I suspect it delayed that Authority sub leaving by a couple of hours, all told.
 I’m not sure I could have gotten the Gnat away—presumably unnoticed—without that bit of fuckin’ luck.”

-“Which brings up another thing I wanted to ask you about Captain Shakes,” said Hemi, “that boat of yours certainly is… loud now.”
+“Which brings up another thing I wanted to ask you about, Captain Shakes,” said Hemi.
+“That boat of yours is now certainly . . . loud.”

 “Fuck yeah!
 I told you I put in a new exhaust.
 Straight pipe.
 Wedged it right up against the hull so the sound goes direct out into the fuckin’ water.
 I also tuned it for power and made some adjustments to the gearbox.
 The Gnat’s diesel now puts out far more torque than just about any other boat of its fuckin’ size, I’d say.
 And that torque is converted to unbelievably fast prop speeds.”